 Almost every wall in the UK will need to be repointed at some point.
-The mortar between the bricks acts as a water barrier and also holds the bricks in place so they don’t move.
+The mortar between the bricks on modern buildings acts as a water barrier and also holds the bricks in place so they don’t move.

 From a structural point of view, the mortar is just as important as the bricks themselves.